IsiwaraKumarage8/utilitrack-system/fixes.md

     - The actual action icons of the actions column of the table, except for the eye icon, the other two icons do nothing and is not functional.
     - The method column, it shows an icon of the payment methodd and another blue hollow shape next to it.
     - The Status colum also does not show the proper status, just a blue shape.
     - "Record Payment" button does not work.
-Create a